False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Policy options to address false, deceptive, and misleading marketing practices and media of nonsurgical medical aesthetic devices classified and defined by the FDA as restricted Class II (moderate risk) medical devices include:

-1. Do nothing option: Continue current methods of regulatory oversight and public and health care professional education.
-This includes (1) Passive oversight with no requirement for approval of final labeling by the FDA for medical device manufacturers applying for the 510(k) pathway; (2) A reactive approach to compliance and enforcement through (a) direct regulation at the federal level with shared authority between the FDA (per labeling requirements as prescribed by the FFDCA) and the FTC (truthful advertising as prescribed by the FTCA); (b) tort liability at the state level (State consumer protection acts); (c) industry and health care professional self-regulation (NAD; health care professional associations); and, (3) No formal outreach and awareness program to educate the general public, health care consumers, or health care professionals on how to recognize and respond to false, deceptive, and misleading advertising and promotion of restricted medical devices, and absent or variable organizational or practice-specific policies for use and review of industry-prepared materials.
+1. Do nothing option: Continue current methods of regulatory oversight and public and healthcare professional education.
+This includes (1) Passive oversight with no requirement for approval of final labeling by the FDA for medical device manufacturers submitting an application through the 510(k) pathway; (2) A reactive approach to compliance and enforcement through (a) direct regulation at the federal level with shared authority between the FDA (per labeling requirements as prescribed by the FFDCA) and the FTC (truthful advertising as prescribed by the FTCA); (b) tort liability at the state level (State consumer protection acts); (c) industry and healthcare professional self-regulation (NAD; healthcare professional associations); and, (3) No formal outreach and awareness program to educate the general public, healthcare consumers, or healthcare professionals on how to recognize and respond to false, deceptive, and misleading advertising and promotion of restricted medical devices, and absent or variable organizational or practice-specific policies for use and review of industry-prepared materials.

-3. Major change option: Active oversight of health care professional-directed marketing.
-This would require manufacturers of all restricted (FDA Class II-III) medical devices to submit all healthcare professional-directed marketing and promotional materials for final approval by the FDA before use.
+3. Major change option: Active oversight of healthcare professional-directed marketing.
+This would include a requirement for manufacturers of all restricted (FDA Class II-III) medical devices to submit all healthcare professional-directed marketing and promotional materials for final approval by the FDA prior to use.
 Potential policy levers include direct regulation at the federal level through strengthening and expanding the regulatory authority of the FDA over healthcare professional-directed marketing and indirect regulation at the federal level through funding necessary to accomplish active oversight as described.

 Policy Analysis